jon5477/CSCI4239/README.txt

 The makefile is supplied for compiling the program.
 A simple "make" should suffice.

 How to run:
-The hw1 file is a shell script specific for running the program for Assignment 1.
+The hw8 file is a shell script specific for running the program for Assignment 8.

 Time taken to complete the assignment:
-Approximately 24 hours.
-I had to write my own specific libraries for parsing the OBJs.
+Approximately 4 hours.
+Most of the work put into this assignment was working on the shaders to generate the lava-based perlin noise.
+Some of the shader code was taken from Example 18, used specifically for generating the noise.
+The color interpolation was added to the base shader code.